natomis-brad/dotfiles/README.md

 ## Intro

 This repo is for storing my public config files, canonically called "dotfiles".
 Having dotfiles in a repo makes setup on a new machine just a simple `git clone` away.
 Some of the techniques and code are based on concepts from [this article][dotfiles-getting-started], [this article on bare repos](https://www.atlassian.com/git/tutorials/dotfiles), and the zillions of other [dotfile repos on GitHub][github-dotfiles].
+Completely stole this from git@github.com:mattmc3/dotfiles

 ![Terminal][terminal_gif]